 A four-year standout and two-year team captain at Lock Haven University, Blewitt was a four-time All-Pennsylvania State Athletic Conference selection (1990-93) and was named the league's Defensive MVP in 1993.
 Blewitt helped the Bald Eagles to back-to-back PSAC Championships in 1990 and 1991, as well as an appearance in the Elite Eight round of the 1992 NCAA Division II Tournament.

-In his 15 years as a head coach, Blewitt has coached five NCAA Division II All-Americans, four conference Players of the Year and four Freshmen of the Year winners.
+Over his career, Blewitt has coached five NCAA Division II All-Americans, four conference Players of the Year and four Freshmen of the Year winners.

 Blewitt earned his bachelor's degree in health and physical education in 1994 and his master's degree in liberal arts in 1996, both from Lock Haven University.